AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/01-onboarding/04-tools-policies.md

 #### Operating Systems Policy

-**Mac:** We require students using Mac laptops to be able to run at least Mac OS X 10.8 Mountain Lion or greater. *This rules out some older MacBooks*
+**Mac:** We require students using Mac laptops to be able to run at least Mac OS X 10.8.5 or higher. *This rules out some older MacBooks*

 **PC/Linux:** Students are welcome to bring their own PC or Linux machines, but once again, we **cannot guarantee* tech support for these devices.**